-At evolveEA, we’re excited that we’ve had the opportunity to partner with many enterprising nonprofits, government representatives and even the occasional outdoor recreation agency (the office went whitewater rafting this summer) in a collaborative effort to preserve and protect the environment.
+At evolveEA, we’re excited that we have had the opportunity to partner with many enterprising nonprofits, government representatives, and even the occasional outdoor recreation agency (our office went whitewater rafting one summer) in a collaborative effort to preserve and protect the environment.
 Teaming up with organizations like Sustainable Pittsburgh has given us the opportunity to educate the local and regional public on issues facing sustainable development in Southwestern PA.
-As part of a steering committee for the Allegheny County Government, we are participating in efforts to increase the efficiency of the County’s building portfolio through LEED feasibility studies.
-And, we are proud about the work of small non-profits like Grow Pittsburgh and the Green Building Alliance who are beginning to make big impacts changing inaction into sustainable action.
+As part of a steering committee for the Allegheny County Government, we participated in efforts to increase the efficiency of the County’s building portfolio through LEED feasibility studies.
+And, we are proud of the work of non-profits like Grow Pittsburgh and the Green Building Alliance who are beginning to make big impacts changing inaction into sustainable action.
 Our admiration for these organizations is evident in our working relationships as well as our professional ties.

-Some of the biggest thought leaders for sustainability in Pittsburgh are Phipps Conservatory and Carnegie Mellon University, and we’ve had the privilege of working with both.
+Some of the biggest thought leaders for sustainability in Pittsburgh are Phipps Conservatory and Carnegie Mellon University, and we have had the privilege of working with both.
 We have worked closely with Phipps to bring the region its first Living Building Challenge building: The Center for Sustainable Landscapes.
-This ultra progressive challenge will solidify Pittsburgh’s spot amongst the greenest cities in America.
+This ultra progressive challenge solidified Pittsburgh’s spot amongst the greenest cities in America.
 This building, coupled with our efforts in certifying LEED buildings on Carnegie Mellon’s campus have given us a broad range of experience with which to support sustainable development.